Steve Sparks (pitcher, born 1965)

-Steven William Sparks (born July 2, 1965) is a former knuckleball-throwing right-handed Major League Baseball pitcher and broadcaster.
+Steven William Sparks (born July 2, 1965) is an American former knuckleball-throwing right-handed Major League Baseball pitcher and broadcaster.
 A graduate from Holland Hall School, he attended Sam Houston State University in 1987.
-In addition to the knuckler, Sparks threw an occasional slider and low-80s fastball.
+In addition to the knuckleball, Sparks threw an occasional slider and low-80s fastball.

 Currently, he serves as the color commentator for the radio broadcasts of the Houston Astros, after being hired in 2013.

 Professional career

 Milwaukee Brewers

 Sparks was drafted in the 5th round by the Milwaukee Brewers.
-He learned to throw the knuckle ball in 1991.
+He learned to throw the knuckleball in 1991.
 He bounced around in the Brewers minor league system until 1995, which was when the Brewers added him to the starting rotation to begin the season.
 Before the 1995 season, Sparks was infamously known for having ripped a phone book and dislocating his non throwing shoulder, having kept him from making the team in 1994.

 Sparks pitched in 33 games for the Brewers in 1995, also making 27 starts.
-He finished 9–11 with 3 complete games.
+He finished 9–11 with three complete games.

 The following season, Sparks split time between pitching with the Brewers and pitching in AAA.
 He pitched in 11 games at AAA, going 2–6 with a 4.99 ERA while with the Brewers he pitched in 20 games (13 starts) and recording a record of 4–7 with a 6.60 ERA.
 He was beset by control issues, striking out 21 and walking 52 in 88.2 innings.
 He also allowed 19 home runs.

 Sparks underwent Tommy John surgery in 1997.
 After the 1997 season, Sparks was let go by the organization, ending his 10-year run with the Brewers organization.